tensorflow/tensorflow/g3doc/LangRef.md

 the (potentially dynamic) shape of the tensor.
 The [`dim` operation](#'dim'-operation) returns the size of a dimension from a value of tensor type.

+Note: hexadecimal integer literals are not allowed in tensor type declarations to avoid confusion between `0xf32` and `0 x f32`.
+Zero sizes are allowed in tensors and treated as other sizes, e.g., `tensor<0 x 1 x i32>` and `tensor<1 x 0 x i32>` are different types.

 Examples: